Nilachala: Description

-Nilachala is a place of religious significance in Hinduism and is one of the four centres of pilgrimage called the Char Dhams.
-Religious teachers like Ramanuja and Vishnuswami are regarded to have visited Nilachala in the twelfth-century and established monasteries, referred to as mathas.
-The theologian Nimbarka is believed to have visited the city of Purti, and the saint Chaitanya is believed to have spent eighteen years at Nilachala.

 According to the Skanda Purana, King Indradyumna of Avanti is said to have dreamt of the deity Nilamadhava.
 The king is regarded to have dispatched many priests and messengers in the search of this elusive deity, regarded as a form of Vishnu.
 Finally, Vidyapati, one of the priests of Indradyumna, located the image of Nilamadhava at Nilachala, at the sacred region of Purushottama Kshetra, and took the news back to the king.
 The image of the deity vanished before Indradyumna's arrival.
 After being propitiated, Vishnu is stated to have offered instructions for the construction of the Jagannath temple of Puri, also in Nilachala.

-Geographically, though, there is no such apparent geographic structure at Puri, the township being located at the coastal plains of eastern Odisha.
-Such a reference to a seemingly non-existent mountain has been a matter of debate.

 Hypotheses

 Hypothesis 1

-Indologist and Jagannath cult researcher, Heinrich von Stietencron in "The Advent of Vishnuism in Orissa: An Outline of its History According to Archaeological and Epigraphical Sources from the Gupta Period up to 1135 AD." in A. Eschmann et al., The Cult of Jagannath and the Regional Tradition of Orissa, Delhi: Manohar, pp. 1–30, hypothesizes the actual existence of a mountain at Puri in the past and notes the following:
+Indologist and Jagannath cult researcher, Heinrich von Stietencron in "The Advent of Vishnuism in Orissa: An Outline of its History According to Archaeological and Epigraphical Sources from the Gupta Period up to 1135 AD." in A. Eschmann et al., The Cult of Jagannath and the Regional Tradition of Orissa, Delhi: Manohar, pp. 1–30, hypothesizes the actual existence of a mountain at Puri in the past and said: